relta-c/stellar/README.md

 ## Stellar Game Framework

-Stellar is a simple java 2D game framework.
+Stellar is a simple java OpenGL 2D game framework.
 Designed to be very easy to use.

 ### Features